If you have type 1 diabetes, you may:

-If you develop hypoglycaemia, you must eat or drink something sugary straight away.
+If you develop hypoglycaemia, eat or drink something sugary straight away.
 Then eat something containing longer-lasting carbohydrates such as a sandwich, toast or a piece of fruit.
-Test your blood glucose level to see whether it's returning to normal.
-Your blood glucose levels should start improving within 15 minutes of you eating or drinking something.
-If they don’t and you still have symptoms of hypoglycaemia, call for emergency help immediately.
+Test your blood glucose level to see if it's returning to normal.
+Your blood glucose level should start going back to normal within 15 minutes of you eating or drinking something.
+If it doesn’t and you still have symptoms of hypoglycaemia, call for emergency help immediately.

-It’s very important that you’re particularly careful to control your blood glucose level before and during your entire pregnancy.
-If you don’t manage your diabetes well during pregnancy, you and your baby are at an increased risk of serious complications.
+It’s important that you control your blood glucose level carefully before and during your pregnancy.
+If your diabetes isn’t well controlled during pregnancy, you and your baby are at an increased risk of complications.

-To ensure you have a healthy pregnancy, you will need to have excellent blood glucose control before you get pregnant and maintain this during your entire pregnancy.
+Most women with diabetes have normal healthy babies.
+But to make sure you have a healthy pregnancy, you need to have excellent blood glucose control before and during your pregnancy.
 Not managing your diabetes carefully during pregnancy may put you at an increased risk of serious complications, such as:

 - high blood pressure (pre-eclampsia) – this can affect both you and your baby and lead to serious health problems

-- recurrent skin, vaginal and urinary tract infections
+- skin, vaginal and urinary tract infections that keep coming back

 - miscarriage or stillbirth

-There are also risks for your baby.
-He or she may not develop properly and is at risk of jaundice (yellowing of the skin) and breathing problems.
+Your baby’s health is also at risk if you don’t keep your glucose level as close to normal as possible.
+Your baby may not develop properly during the pregnancy, and they may be at risk of jaundice (yellowing of the skin) and breathing problems after the birth.
 Not controlling your diabetes well may also mean your baby is much bigger than usual at birth.
-A big baby increases both you and your baby’s risk of being injured during birth.
+A big baby makes it more likely that you or your baby are injured during the birth.
 It’s also more likely that you will need to give birth by caesarean.

-If you have diabetes and are planning to have a baby or are pregnant, it’s very important that you speak to your doctor or diabetes specialist nurse.
-You will need to plan carefully to ensure that your pregnancy is healthy and successful.
-You will be monitored regularly, both before and during your pregnancy, by doctors and nurses who are experienced in managing diabetes in pregnancy.
+If you have diabetes and are planning to have a baby or are pregnant, it’s important to speak to your doctor or diabetes specialist nurse.
+You will need to plan carefully to make sure that your pregnancy is healthy and successful.
+You’ll be monitored regularly, before and during your pregnancy, by doctors and nurses who are experienced in managing diabetes in pregnancy.

 Your doctor or diabetes specialist nurse will give you advice and information about things you can do to ensure you have a healthy pregnancy.
 These may include the following.

-- Have a general health check to make sure you don’t have any underlying problems with your kidneys or heart, which could increase your risk of complications.
+- Have a general health check to make sure you don’t have any underlying problems with your kidneys, eyes or heart, which could increase your risk of complications.

-- You may need to change your regular insulin or any other medicines that you take (such as statins or ACE inhibitors).
+- You may need to change your usual insulin or any other medicines that you take (such as statins or ACE inhibitors).
 This is because certain medicines are harmful to a developing baby.

-- Keep a daily record of your glucose levels and monitor your glucose levels four to seven times a day to help you achieve excellent control.
+- Monitor your glucose level four to seven times a day and keep a record of the results, to help you achieve excellent control.

 During your pregnancy, you will need to have extra tests and regular monitoring.
-This is because your insulin needs will change throughout pregnancy.
-You may need more insulin in early pregnancy and then less from eight to 16 weeks (especially if you have loss of appetite or morning sickness).
-As your pregnancy progresses, your insulin needs will increase.
+This is because your insulin needs will change throughout your pregnancy.

 For more information about the changes you need to make during pregnancy, speak to your doctor or diabetes specialist nurse.

 There are three groups of insulin – human, analogue and animal.
-Within these groups there are different types of insulin that work at different speeds and for different lengths of time in your body.
+In each of these groups, there are different types of insulin that work at different speeds and for different lengths of time.

-Human insulin is actually a synthetic (artificial) version of the insulin that is naturally made in your body.
+Human insulin is actually a synthetic (artificial) version of the insulin that’s made naturally in your body.
 Analogue insulin is a synthetic variation of human insulin.
 All synthetic insulin is designed to work in the same way as natural insulin.
-Most people use human or analogue insulin, but some still use animal insulin because it works best for them.

 - Short-acting insulins.
 These should be injected about 15 to 30 minutes before meals and can last up to eight hours.

 - Intermediate- and long-acting insulins.
 These are injected once or twice a day.
-They are most active between four and 12 hours and can last up to 30 hours.
+They’re most active between four and 12 hours and can last up to 30 hours.

 - Rapid-acting analogues.
 These are injected shortly before, with or after meals.
-They usually start working straight away and can last up to six hours.
+They usually start working straight away.

 - Long-acting analogues.
 These need to be injected once a day and can last up to 24 hours.